 Another thing I love about Udemy is that it offers the ability to learn on the go through its mobile app.
 The app can also be used to download courses for offline consumption, and you can even watch course videos with Chromecast or Apple TV.

-That being said, the high-quality learning experience is not exclusive to Udemy, and you can offer a high-quality experience even with online course platforms like Teachable which aren’t really a marketplace.
+That being said, the high-quality learning experience is not exclusive to Udemy, and you can offer a high-quality experience even with online course platforms which aren’t really a marketplace.

 So far, we have discussed the upside of selling online courses with Udemy, but there are also several pitfalls of building your online course business with Udemy, and we’ll talk about them next.

 What I Don’t Like About Selling Courses on Udemy?

 There are several articles on the internet which talk about why you shouldn’t sell courses on Udemy, and now I’ll offer my take on this issue, which is based on my own experiences as well as experiences of clients who moved away from the platform.

 Let’s talk about the demerits of selling courses on Udemy.